sidney-lane/myslhorses/rezzer/v1/README.md

 # Bundle Rezzer
 - Bundle (no copy, no mod) items
-- related to organiser project
+- related to organiser project.